-To enable this service, add weblate.trans.machine.saptranslationhub.SAPTranslationHub to MACHINE\TRANSLATION\SERVICES and set appropriate access to either sandbox or productive API.
+To enable this service, add weblate.machinery.saptranslationhub.SAPTranslationHub to MT\SERVICES and set appropriate access to either sandbox or productive API.

-Note: To access the Sandbox API, you need to set MT\SAP\BASE\URL and MT\SAP\SANDBOX\APIKEY.
+Note: To access the Sandbox API, you need to set MT SAP BASE URL and MT SAP SANDBOX APIKEY.